Hidden Breakthroughs in Language Model Training: Methods

 \section{Methods}

-The key to our approach is the separate consideration of how each example's \textbf{datapoint loss} changes throughout training.
+The key to our approach is the separate consideration of each example's \textbf{datapoint loss} changes throughout training.
 We contrast this individualized metric with \textbf{aggregated loss} across an entire dataset.
-Using the datapoint loss, we can cluster individual examples on the basis of their loss $L(w_t)$, change in loss $L(w_t) - L(w_{t-1})$, or magnitude of change $|L(w_t) - L(w_{t-1})|$ during training.
+Using the datapoint loss, we can cluster individual example $x$ on the basis of its loss $L(x; \theta_t)$, change in loss $L(x; \theta_t) - L(x; \theta_{t-1})$, or magnitude of change $|L(x; \theta_t) - L(x; \theta_{t-1})|$ during training.

-Our objective is to decompose the loss itself into specific directions in the weight space, motivated by several considerations: First, while we have moved from an aggregated loss metric to a more granular datapoint loss metric, we are still only considering breakthroughs that are general enough to be perceived in loss curves.
+We next decompose the loss itself into specific directions in the weight space, motivated by several considerations: First, while we have moved from an aggregated loss metric to a more granular datapoint loss metric, we are still only considering breakthroughs that are general enough to be perceived in loss curves.
 Second, an individual datapoint may benefit from a variety of conceptual breakthroughs, but will not be clustered on the breakthroughs individually.
 Finally, once we have identified a subset of the data as benefiting from a particular conceptual breakthrough, decomposing into individual weight directions allows us to locate where in the weights the breakthrough occurs and to thereby identify the mechanism involved.

-Next we break this loss down by directional movement during training, allowing us to discover breakthroughs that are specific to a given direction.
+When we break the \textbf{exact loss} curve down by directional movement during training, the resulting \textbf{decomposed loss} will reveal breakthroughs that are specific to a given direction.
 Our procedure follows three steps: (1) select a basis, (2) decompose the loss along that basis to highlight particular learning events, (3) cluster datapoints according to their shared learning events.